Wii U system software: Wii U Chat

-Wii Street U

-Wii Street U was a built-in map application developed by Nintendo and Google for the Wii U. During a Nintendo Direct, Satoru Iwata revealed that Google Maps would be integrated with the panorama feature of the Wii U. The player could choose any place from around the globe to look at, use the street view feature and can use the Wii U GamePad.

-This application was available on Wii U eShop as a free download until October 31, 2013, after which it became a paid app.
-Nintendo discontinued the app on March 31, 2016.

-Wii Karaoke U

-Wii Karaoke U is a built-in karaoke app developed by Nintendo and Joysound for the Wii U. It licenses the Joysound online song library from Japanese karaoke service provider Xing.
-The app can use both the Wii U GamePad's microphone and any universal USB microphone connected to the Wii U console.

-The app requires an Internet connection for players to access new songs to download.
-Buying tickets for songs from the Nintendo eShop, players rent the songs they want to sing for a limited period (from 24 hours to up to 90 days) from Joysounds's song library.
-Choosing a stage to perform on, players are able to select their own Mii characters to represent themselves.
-Players are also able to adjust options such as echo, key and speed of the song, and other players can use their Wii Remotes to accompany the singer by playing instruments such as cymbals and maracas.
-The game includes a lesson mode which trains and quizzes players on tone and rhythm.

-It was released as a free app, titled Wii Karaoke U by Joysound, on the Nintendo eShop in Europe, on October 4, 2013.

-It was closed on March 31, 2017.

 Wii Mode

 Wii Mode is a fully virtualized Wii system, relaunching the Wii U to entirely become exactly like a Wii until it is relaunched into native mode.
 When a Wii game disc is inserted into the Wii U, an appropriate launchable icon appears on the Wii U Menu.
 Alternatively, the Wii U may be powered on while holding the B button.
-As with a native Wii system, the Wii Mode's internal storage memory is limited to 512 MB, and the SD Card Menu can utilize a card up to 32 GB in size.
+As with a native Wii system, the Wii Mode's internal storage memory is limited to 512 MB, and the SD Card Menu can utilize a card up to 2TB.
+This appears on the Wii U menu as a game, not an application.

 There are a few slight differences between the Wii U's Wii Mode and a native Wii system.
 The data management settings are accessible, but the Wii System Settings are not.
 The Wii Shop Channel is fully available for the purchase of Wii software; however, its Netflix, Hulu Plus, and YouTube applications cannot be used.
 The system must be relaunched into Wii U mode, in order to utilize the native versions of these applications.